sdruskat/2019-11-21-nl-escience-symposium/index.md

 ## Manual creation & curation

 ::: {.large}
-- Copy, paste & adapt the example
+- Copy, paste & adapt the example, *or*
-- Use a simple webservice: [citation-file-format.github.io/cff-initializer-javascript/](https://citation-file-format.github.io/cff-initializer-javascript/)
+- use a simple webservice: [citation-file-format.github.io/cff-initializer-javascript/](https://citation-file-format.github.io/cff-initializer-javascript/).
+- Put `CITATION.cff` in the root of your source code repository.
 :::

 ## Auto-generation